13 Types Of Living Room Tables For Every Style

 Console Table

-Console table made of wood with a plant, and lamp on itConsole tables are long tables but they’re designed to be rather narrow.
-This helps save space in width while the table offers plenty of length.
-These types of tables are a rather versatile tool in your home.
+Console tables are long pieces but they’re designed to be rather narrow.
+This helps save space in width while the piece offers plenty of length.
+These types are a rather versatile tool in your home.

 While they’re often used in entryways, console tables can help you out in your living room too.
 Some homeowners add them in against the wall to hold items like photographs, a vase, books, or other small items.
-These tables are great for adding a bit of extra storage to your living room too!
+These are great for adding a bit of extra storage to your living room too!

-Another common use for console tables is placed behind a couch, much like a sofa table.
+Another common use for a console is placed behind a couch, much like a sofa table.
 In this case, these usually take the place of an end table and offer a few additional benefits.

 Namely, a long, thin table behind the couch offers you a place to set your things even if you’re the person seated in the center seat on the couch.